stbarrientos/sample-teach/README.md

 To get the notes:
 `curl -o shopping_list_complete.rb https://raw.githubusercontent.com/stbarrientos/sample-teach/master/shopping_list_complete.rb`

-Please wait to start on these exercises until they are assigned.
+Please wait to start on the assignment until it is assigned.